miles-igd/PoE-Tyranny-Language-Merger/README.md

 # PoE/Tyranny Language Merger
 ## What works

--Merging conversation text
+* Merging conversation text
--Pillars of Eternity and Tyranny
+* Pillars of Eternity and Tyranny

 ## What doesn't work (maybe/yet...)

--Merging game/quest text
+* Merging game/quest text
--Merging FemaleText
+* Merging FemaleText

 ## How to